 The Hundred: Eoin Morgan finds form before London Spirit edge Oval Invincibles by three runs in thriller

-Eoin Morgan scores 47 from 29 balls and Jason Roy dismissed for golden duck before London Spirit beat Oval Invincibles in a Hundred thriller; late boundary blitz takes Invincibles to 168 from their 100 balls after Spirit post 171 from theirs in Kia Oval epic
+Eoin Morgan scores 47 from 29 balls and Jason Roy falls for golden duck before London Spirit beat Oval Invincibles in Hundred thriller; late boundary blitz takes Invincibles to 168 from 100 balls - having been 12-4 after 17 - in reply to Spirit's 171 at packed-out Kia Oval

 Morgan quit as England white-ball captain in late June with his final two innings for the national side successive ducks against the Netherlands in one-day international cricket earlier that month.